Jim Popp: Head Coaching

 The majority of Popp's head coaching career in the Canadian Football League has been as an interim head coach.
 Popp coached full-time for one season in 2007.
 During the 2001 season, Popp took over the team after owner Robert C. Wetenhall fired Rod Rust in the midst of a long losing streak.
-On October 4, 2006, following the resignation of Don Matthews due to health reasons, Popp again took over as head coach and led the Alouettes to an appearance in the 2006 Grey Cup.
+On October 4, 2006, following the resignation of Don Matthews for health reasons, Popp again took over as head coach and led the Alouettes to an appearance in the 2006 Grey Cup.
 Popp continued coaching the Alouettes during the 2007 season as well, until Trestman was hired for 2008.
 On August 1, 2013, Popp returned as interim coach after new head coach Dan Hawkins was fired.
 Tom Higgins was named Alouettes' head coach for 2014, although he too was fired during the 2015 season, and Popp returned to coaching for the fourth time.
 Popp continued as the head coach for part of the 2016 CFL season before stepping back as strictly the General Manager.